rl1987/trickster.dev/tricksterblog/content/post/advanced-network-traffic-interception-techniques-with-mitmproxy.md

 ## mitmproxy as Wireguard VPN server

-Easiest way to use Wireguard mode is to choose mitmproxy web UI option:
+The easiest way to use Wireguard mode is to choose mitmproxy web UI option:

 ```
 $ mitmweb --mode wireguard